What happens to your Student Loan if you drop out of university?

 How to drop out of university

 If you've made up your mind, and understand your financial obligations as we've explained above, get yourself down to your faculty office and let them know your plans to withdraw from your course.
-Your uni will then contact SLC and confirm your withdrawal.
+Your uni will then contact SLC to confirm your withdrawal.

-SLC will cancel all future payments, recalculate how much Student Finance you are entitled to and let you know when you have to start paying it back.
+SLC will cancel all future payments, recalculate how much Student Finance you're entitled to and let you know when you have to start paying it back.

 The admin aftermath of dropping out can cause unnecessary stress at an already difficult time, so don't suffer in silence.
 Get in touch with your university and with SLC if you encounter a problem.
 Keep your friends and family in the loop too.